rcgsheffield/sheffield_hpc/FAQs.rst

 In the above, you can see that the quota is 10 gigabytes and all of this is currently in use.
 Any jobs submitted by this user will likely result in an ``Eqw`` status.
-The recommended action is for the user to delete enough files to allow normal work to continue.
+The recommended action is for the user to delete enough files, or move enough files to another filestore to allow normal work to continue.

 To assess what is using up your quota within a given directory, you can make use of the :ref:`ncdu module on ShARC <ncdu_sharc>` or the